 Hubrisween 2016 :: X is for The X From Outer Space -- the American International TV Cut (1968)

 Stuck and thus, while Miyamoto tries to get the radio working again before the batteries die, too, Sano and Lisa go for a space walk to investigate something strange glommed onto the outside fuselage -- in the exact same spot the UFO bounced off of them, one should note, when they made their desperate escape.
 (I won’t tell them it looks like a splotch of semen if you all won’t.)
-Anyhoo, Lisa declares it to be some kind of spore and they take one of the glowing spheroids nestled in it for later analysis and then scrape the rest of it off.
-Once back inside, with the lingering traces of the UFO either scraped off or sealed inside a shielded container, the radio crackles back to life and the FAFC is ecstatic to find them alive and sends a rescue mission, in which Machiko delivers another fuel cell and the AAB triumphantly returns to Earth without ever getting within sniffing distance of Mars.
+Anyhoo, Lisa declares it to be some kind of alien spore and they take one of the glowing spheroids nestled in it for later analysis.
+And once back inside, with the lingering traces of the UFO either scraped off or sealed inside a shielded container, the radio crackles back to life and the FAFC is ecstatic to find them alive and sends a rescue mission, in which Machiko delivers another fuel cell and the AAB triumphantly returns to Earth without ever getting within sniffing distance of Mars.
 Hooray!

 Since it’s founding in 1920, making it one of the oldest film production companies in Japan, Shochiku Studios had always been innovative.
 It was the first to abandon the use of female impersonators and hired actresses, as well as adapting many Hollywood principals to filmmaking, including the use of sound stages, resulting in the release of Japan’s very first “talkie.”
 After World War II most of the studio’s product centered around melodrama aimed primarily at female audiences, with the likes of Hiroshi Shimizu's Children of the Beehive (1948), Yasujirō Ozu’s truly wonderful Tokyo Story (1953), and Hideo Oba’s What’s Your Name (1953).